 Now, whilst a lot of users on these kind of apps can be very reactionary, there could be some grounds for debate when it comes to the influence of western music on Kpop.
 However, it should also be considered that this isn’t exactly a new debate, and even if one was to go back to the era of first-generation Kpop groups such as H.O.T and SECHSKIES, there most likely would have been plenty of people exclaiming that the hip-hop seeping into the US and UK charts was influencing Korea’s popular music scene too much.
 But, whilst H.O.T’s bold outfit choices in performances of old were definitely more Slim Shady than Lee Moon-Sae, can an artist or group really be too influenced by music and styles from across the ocean?

-Firstly, it should be taken into account that as a rule, music evolves naturally over time.
-If the industry just decided to stagnate and never progress, show no signs of innovation, and never so much as hint at new genres being created, the charts would be unpleasantly boring.
+But, it should be taken into account that as a rule, music evolves naturally over time.
+If the industry just decided to stagnate and never progress, show no signs of innovation, and never so much as hint at new styles and sounds being created, the charts would be unpleasantly boring.
 Everything would have one uniform sound, nobody would be allowed to freely express or discover their own taste, and you’d just lose the public’s interest.
 Seriously, imagine if the entirety of today’s charts consisted of only piano ballads written and delivered in the same way, and then this methodology would be recycled with different artist’s piano ballads, for the next 100 years.
 It would be boring, right?
-So sometimes, it’s best to allow for outside influence, even if it is slightly outside of a person’s comfort zone, as that allows music to develop on a global scale, and helps break new ground.
+So sometimes, it’s best to allow for outside influence, even if it is slightly outside of a person’s comfort zone, as that allows music to develop on a global scale (or more excitingly on a local scale), and helps break new ground.

 Furthermore, has this influence really hindered song quality that much?
 BLACKPINK’s latest single “KILL THIS LOVE” may feel like a waste of potential with its over-the-top anthemic instrumental chorus, but is that down to the western music scene?
 Sure, it may be a trendy song for an overseas audience, but that doesn’t mean that the Korean charts have been plagued by artists who would much rather find a home on the Hot 100 than score a win at MusicBank.
+If that’s your opinion, then you have a myopic view of Korean music.
 In fact, if you were to look at the charts right now, there is a rich diversity thanks to ballads, indie music, and rock finding a home alongside the typical Kpop stylings we’ve all become accustomed to.
 If you believe what you’re hearing is cookie-cutter chart music with splashes of generic electronic beats seen everywhere in the UK charts, then there are more than healthy alternatives ready and waiting for your attention.

 Take for example Day6.
 The five-piece have made it no secret they’ve been influenced by Britpop, as well as more modern bands such as Maroon 5.
 Does that stop their music from being excellent?
 Absolutely not.
 Day6 have carved a completely idiosyncratic brand of music free from lazy comparisons, proving that influence doesn’t always lead to a carbon copy.
 The track “Days Gone By” is the perfect example of this.
 There may be heavy nods to the 80s synth scene, but by the end of the song, you’re left realising that it’s quintessential Day6, with an upbeat melody accompanying sad, thoughtful lyrics.
 The western music has not plagued nor ruined Day6, but rather allowed them to consider new and interesting soundscapes, in turn helping their signature sound become more developed, bold, and refined.